 Commonwealth preservation age - 59

-If you’re 60 or over, your regular income stream payments or lump-sum payments from your Retirement Income account will be completely tax-free.
+If you’re 60 or over, your regular income stream payments or lump-sum payments from your RI Allocated Pension and RI Term Allocated Pension account are completely tax free.
 You won’t need to include these payments in your personal income tax return.

 Examples of how regular income payments are taxed